UCL/MPHY0026/doc/summerschool/overlay_demo.rst

 It was developed as a tutorial for online delivery during the 2020 `Medical Imaging Computing Summer School`_ hosted by UCL.

-The tutorial is divided into three sections:
+The tutorial is divided into four sections:

 * Background material (30 mins)
-* Exercise 1 - 3D Model Alignment (75 minutes)
+* Exercise 1 - 3D Model Alignment (15 minutes)
 * Exercise 2 - 3D & 2D overlay on video feed (15 minutes)
+* Exercise 3 - AR Demo (10 minutes)

 Learning Objectives